Rickey Henderson: Early life

+Professional career

-Minor leagues
+Draft and minor leagues

 Henderson was drafted by the Oakland Athletics in the fourth round of the 1976 Major League Baseball draft.
-He spent the first season of his minor league career with the Boise A's of the Northwest League.
-In 46 games, Henderson batted .336 and hit three home runs and two triples.
-Henderson spent the following season with the Modesto A's.
-He batted .345 in 134 games during his record-setting season with Modesto.
+For the first season of his minor league career he was with the Boise A's of the Northwest League.
+In 46 games, he batted .336 and hit three home runs and two triples.
+Henderson spent the following season with the Modesto A's, where he batted .345 in 134 games during a record-setting season.
 Henderson, along with Darrell Woodard, nearly broke the league record for team stolen bases.
 The Modesto A's finished the season with 357 stolen bases, just shy of the league record of 370.
 While Woodard tied the single-season player record with 90 stolen bases, Henderson beat the record by stealing 95 bases, and was awarded the Sundial Trophy, given to the Modesto A's Most Valuable Player.

 Henderson spent the 1978 season with the Jersey City A's of the Eastern League.
 After the minor league season ended, he played the 1978–1979 winter season for the Navojoa Mayos of the Mexican Pacific League.
 He played in six games for the team, which won its first championship.
 In 1979, Henderson started the season with the Ogden A's of the Pacific Coast League.
 In 71 games for Ogden, he had a batting average of .309 and stole 44 bases.

-Major leagues

 Oakland Athletics (1979–1984)

 Henderson made his major league debut with Oakland on June 24, 1979, getting two hits in four at-bats, along with a stolen base.
 He batted .274 with 33 stolen bases in 89 games.
-In 1980, Henderson became the third modern-era player to steal 100 bases in a season (Maury Wills 104 in 1962 and Lou Brock's 118 in 1974 had preceded him).
-His 100 steals broke Eddie Collins' franchise record of 81 in 1910 with what were then the Philadelphia Athletics and set a new American League (AL) record, surpassing Ty Cobb's 96 set in 1915.
-He also batted .303, had 179 hits (tied for ninth in AL), scored 111 runs (fourth in AL), drew 117 walks (second in AL), had a .420 on-base percentage (third in AL) and led the AL by reaching base 301 times.
+In 1980, Henderson became the third modern-era player to steal 100 bases in a season (Maury Wills stole 104 in 1962, and Lou Brock stole 118 in 1974).
+His 100 steals broke Eddie Collins's franchise record of 81 in 1910 with the Philadelphia Athletics and set a new American League (AL) record, surpassing Ty Cobb's 96 in 1915.
+He also batted .303, had 179 hits (tied for ninth in AL), scored 111 runs (fourth in AL), drew 117 walks (second in AL), had a .420 on-base percentage (third in AL), and led the AL by reaching base 301 times.

 That winter, Henderson played in the Puerto Rican Professional Baseball League; his 42 stolen bases broke that league's record as well.